Facebook-f Instagram Linkedin

 • Vestibular disease

-• Understand the indications for, and potential adverse effects of steroids, hypertonic
+• Understand the indications for, mode of action and potential adverse effects of corticosteroids, hypertonic agents and anticonvulsants

 • Detail how to perform a practical ophthalmological examination

-• Understand the pathophysiology and management of uveitis, glaucoma, corneal ulceration and proptosis.
+• Understand the pathophysiology and management of ophthalmic emergencies:

 Module 12: Global problems